boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 Sections 4 to 7 include actions for IANA.
 These actions are not repeated here.

-This document also requests IANA to add the RFC number to be assigned to this document to the reference clause of the "IPFIX Information Elements" registry {{IANA-IPFIX}}.
+This document also requests IANA to add the RFC number to be assigned to this document to the reference clause of the "IPFIX Information Elements" registry under the  "IP Flow Information Export (IPFIX) Entities" registry group {{IANA-IPFIX}}.

 Also, this document requests IANA to consistently reference the "Service Name and Transport Protocol Port Number" through the registry as follows